Skip to main content

 Can't join meeting

-Verify access_key or guest_token validity
+Verify ACCESS_KEY or GUEST_TOKEN validity

 Layout not changing